Guangehhhh/GameNote/RHI.md

 # Common #if Defines
 - Below are some common pre-processor defines found in the deferred shading pipeline.
 -  I have put together a list of their intended meaning based on what C++ code triggers them.
 - This will hopefully let you figure out which sections of the deferred pipeline apply to your code as you can check the pre-processor define against this list to see what it translates into in terms of UE4 settings.
-#if NON_DIRECTIONAL_DIRECT_LIGHTING This is found in
+#if NON_DIRECTIONAL_DIRECT_LIGHTING
-DeferredLightingCommon.ush but only seems to be defined in ForwardLightingCommon.ush as #define NON_DIRECTIONAL_DIRECT_LIGHTING (TRANSLUCENCY_LIGHTING_VOLUMETRIC_NONDIRECTIONAL ||
+- This is found in DeferredLightingCommon.ush but only seems to be defined in ForwardLightingCommon.ush
+- as #define NON_DIRECTIONAL_DIRECT_LIGHTING
+(TRANSLUCENCY_LIGHTING_VOLUMETRIC_NONDIRECTIONAL ||
 TRANSLUCENCY_LIGHTING_VOLUMETRIC_PERVERTEX_NONDIRECTIONAL) .
 #if SUPPORT_CONTACT_SHADOWS provides support for Unreal’s
-Contact Shadows Feature.
+- Contact Shadows Feature.
+#if REFERENCE_QUALITY
-#if REFERENCE_QUALITY is defined to 0 at the top of
-DeferredLightingCommon.ush—might be for cinematic rendering?
+- is defined to 0 at the top of DeferredLightingCommon.ush—might be for cinematic rendering?
+#if ALLOW_STATIC_LIGHTING
-#if ALLOW_STATIC_LIGHTING is true if the r.AllowStaticLighting
+- is true if the r.AllowStaticLighting console variable is set to 1.
-console variable is set to 1.
-This matches the Project Settings > Rendering option for Static Lighting support.
+-  This matches the Project Settings > Rendering option for Static Lighting support.
+#if USE_DEVELOPMENT_SHADERS
-#if USE_DEVELOPMENT_SHADERS is true if
+- is true #if COMPILE_SHADERS_FOR_DEVELOPMENT is true
-COMPILE_SHADERS_FOR_DEVELOPMENT is true (and the platform supports it).
-COMPILE_SHADERS_FOR_DEVELOPMENT is true if r.CompileShadersForDevelopment is set.
+-  (and the platform supports it).
+COMPILE_SHADERS_FOR_DEVELOPMENT is true
+- if r.CompileShadersForDevelopment is set.
+#if TRANSLUCENT_SELF_SHADOWING
-#if TRANSLUCENT_SELF_SHADOWING is defined for objects being
+- is defined for objects being rendered with a FSelfShadowedTranslucencyPolicy .
-rendered with a FSelfShadowedTranslucencyPolicy .
-I believe this is for Lit Translucency support.
+- I believe this is for Lit Translucency support.
-#if SIMPLE_FORWARD_DIRECTIONAL_LIGHT and #if
+#if SIMPLE_FORWARD_DIRECTIONAL_LIGHT and #if SIMPLE_FORWARD_SHADING
-SIMPLE_FORWARD_SHADING seem to be set during Light Map rendering for stationary directional lights.
+- seem to be set during Light Map rendering for stationary directional lights.
+#if FORWARD_SHADING
-#if FORWARD_SHADING is set when r.ForwardShading is set to 1.
+- is set when r.ForwardShading is set to 1.

 # Adding a new Shading Model
-- Unreal supports several common shading models out of the box which satisfy the needs of most games.
-Unreal supports a generalized microfacet specular as their default lighting model but has lighting models that support high end hair and eye effects as well.
-These shading models may not be the best fit for your game and you may wish to tweak them or add entirely new ones, especially for highly stylized games.
+- Unreal supports several common shading models out of the box
+  - which satisfy the needs of most games.
+- Unreal supports a generalized microfacet specular as their default lighting model
+  - but has lighting models that support high end hair and eye effects as well.
+  - These shading models may not be the best fit for your game
+  - and you may wish to tweak them or add entirely new ones, especially for highly stylized games.

-Integrating a new lighting model is surprisingly little code but requires some patience (as it will require a (nearly) full compile of the engine and all shaders).
-Make sure you check out the section on Iteration once you’ve decided to start making incremental changes on your own as this can help cut down on the ~10 minute iteration times you will find out of the box.
+- Integrating a new lighting model is surprisingly little code
+  - but requires some patience (as it will require a (nearly) full compile of the engine and all shaders).
+  - Make sure you check out the section on Iteration once you’ve decided to start making incremental changes on your own as this can help cut down on the ~10 minute iteration times you will find out of the box.
-Most of the code in this post is based on the excellent (but somewhat outdated) information by FelixK on their blog series, plus some A work in progress shading model that uses stepped lighting Images haven’t loaded yet.
-Please exit printing, wait for images to load, and try to print again. corrections from the commentators on the various posts.
-It is highly encouraged that you read FelixK’s blog as well, as I have skimmed through some of the shader code changes in exchange for explaining more about the process and why we’re doing it.
+- Most of the code in this post is based on the excellent (but somewhat outdated) information by FelixK on their blog series,
+  - plus some A work in progress shading model that uses stepped lighting Images haven’t loaded yet.
+  - Please exit printing, wait for images to load, and try to print again.
+- corrections from the commentators on the various posts.
+- It is  encouraged that you read FelixK’s blog as well,
+  - as I have skimmed through some of the shader code changes in exchange for explaining more about the process and why we’re doing it.
-There are three different areas of the engine we need to modify to support a new shading model, the material editor, the material itself and the existing shader code.
-We’re going to tackle these changes one area at a time.
+- There are three different areas of the engine we need to modify to support a new shading model,
+  - the material editor, the material itself , the existing shader code.
+-  We’re going to tackle these changes one area at a time.

 # Modifying the Material Editor
 - Our first stop is the EMaterialShadingModel enum inside of EngineTypes.h.
-This enum determines what shows up in the Shading Model dropdown inside of the Material Editor.
-We’re going to add our new enum entry MSM_StylizedShadow to the enum right before MSM_MAX
+- This enum determines what shows up in the Shading Model dropdown inside of the Material Editor.
+- We’re going to add our new enum entry MSM_StylizedShadow to the enum right before MSM_MAX
 // Note: Check UMaterialInstance::Serialize if changed!
 UENUM()
 enum EMaterialShadingModel